DemandRegioTeam/disaggregator/README.md

 $ activate demandregio
 ```

+## How to start

-and start a Jupyter Notebook from there
+Once the environment is activated, you can start a Jupyter Notebook from there

 ```bash
 (demandregio) $ jupyter notebook